by-student-2017/dft/README.md

 ## alpha version
 	c++ nldft.cpp
 	./a.out
+	now, main of nldft is bad !
-  need to check units and routine of Maxwell equal area rule.
+	Maxwell equal area rule is soso.